weewx/weewx/docs_src/upgrade.md

 the unit and unit template that are installed by the installer.
 If you just want to override behavior of the units installed by the installer, you should use the `.d` pattern instead.
 See the systemd documentation for details.

-#### WeeWX runs as the `weewx` user

-This affects WeeWX installations that use `apt`, `yum`, or `zypper` (installs that use the DEB or RPM packages).
-Installations that use a `setup.py` or `pip` install are not affected.

-For new installations, `weewxd` will run as the user `weewx`.
-The configuration files, skins, databases, and reports are owned by the `weewx` group.
-This makes it easier to manage a WeeWX installation.
-Put yourself into the `weewx` group, then you will not have to `sudo` to make changes to skins or configurations.
-You *will* have to `sudo` to start/stop `weewxd`.

-For upgrades, the installer will check the ownership of `/var/lib/weewx`.
-If the ownership is `root:root`, the installer will create the `weewx` user and run `weewxd` as that user and group.
-Otherwise, `weewxd` will run as the previously configured user.

 #### udev rules installed for core hardware